 - Provide the DMV with a Department of Motor Vehicles Ordered Verification of Ignition Interlock (DL 924)

 - Pay a $45 administrative fee

 - Have it professionally installed by a court-approved installer

 - Install an IID in every vehicle that you own (motorcycles are excepted)

 Installation does not include any vehicle that is employer-owned or a vehicle that you drive for work purposes such as a van or truck.

-All first-time offenders in these counties are required to have the device for 5-months.
-If an injury occurred with the DUI, the device requirement is 12-months.
+Following a DMV suspension, most first-time offenders are given the option to have the device for 4-months.
+In lieu of the device, the offender may select a restricted license for a period of 5 months that would permit driving to, from and during the course of employment and to and from the alcohol class.
+Once the criminal case has concluded, there there is a conviction in court on charges of VC 23152(a) or VC 23152(b), the period of time to have the device installed on a first offense is increased to 6 months.
+If an injury occurred with the DUI, the device requirement is 12-months following a conviction in court for VC 23153(a) or (b).
 For repeat offenders, the following time periods are required with an enhanced time if you are convicted of a DUI with injury under California Vehicle Code § 23153, or convicted of driving on a suspended license stemming from a DUI2:

 - 2nd DUI in 10-years: 1-year, but if an injury occurred: 2-years